KaiserMovet/pywykop3/README.md

 3. Allow access to your account
 4. Copy refresh token from url ('rtoken' variable)

+After execution of your app, you should save new refresh-token (wyko_api.connector.refresh_token) and use it next time

 ## Available methods

 - ❌ - Not tested